Customer Stories DocuSign

 With a consistently increasing share of wallet for bank debit across the countries where GoCardless is enabled, along with improved conversion rates, DocuSign is now planning to optimize its entire payment experience.

-This optimization project will ensure that it can offer preferred payment methods globally.
+This optimisation project will ensure that it can offer preferred payment methods globally.

 “The initial launch of GoCardless as a payment method for our European and Australian customers has been very successful, and we’re excited to offer bank debit to even more customers who actively prefer the payment method,” says Beverly.